mongodb/docs-worker-pool/README.md

 ## Release Process

 docs-worker-pool contains various triggers for release to higher environments.
-Currently, the repository supports an integration environment (reflecting the state of the master branch) and a production environment (reflecting the state of the most recent release tag).
+Currently, the repository supports an integration environment (reflecting the state of the main branch) and a production environment (reflecting the state of the most recent release tag).

 ### Integration Environment

-- Merge a pull request or otherwise push a commit to `master` branch.
+- Merge a pull request or otherwise push a commit to `main` branch.
 - Verify that the deploy-integration-ec2 workflow has executed successfully.

 ### Production Environment